GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 🔥 **Tips:**

+Gato GraphQL provides function fields under the concept of [Global fields](https://gatographql.com/guides/special-features/global-fields/): Fields that are accessible under all the types from the GraphQL schema.

+(Typical fields in GraphQL, in contrast, are accessible only under some specific type, such as `Post` or `User`).

-Function fields  are available through the **PHP Functions Via Schema** extension, which provides many of the most common PHP functions as global fields, including:
+The **PHP Functions Via Schema** extension provides many of the most common PHP functions as global fields, including:

 - `_arrayItem`
 - `_date`
 - `_equals`
 - `_inArray`
 - `_intAdd`
-- `_intAdd`,
 - `_isEmpty`
 - `_isNull`
 - `_makeTime`